QuakeMigrate/QuakeMigrate/docs/index.rst

 Supported operating systems
 ---------------------------
 QuakeMigrate was developed and tested on Ubuntu 16.04/18.04, with the intention of being "platform agnostic".
-As of January 2021, the package has been successfully built and run on:
+As of June 2022, the package has been successfully built and run on:

 - Ubuntu 16.04/18.04/20.04
 - Red Hat Enterprise Linux